us3rname19/Log-BackUping-Utility/README.md

 OPTIONAL ARGUMENTS

-  -start             Start backing up the directories specified in the settings.
+  -start             Start backuping the directories specified in the settings.

   -clean             Delete all logs in logging directories.